-Comet Hale-Bopp was discovered on July 23, 1995 independantly by amateur astronomers Alan Hale and Thomas Bopp of the USA.
-At the time, the comet was around 7.2 astronomincal units (AU) distant from the Sun which is somewhere between Jupiter and Saturn.
+Comet Hale-Bopp was discovered on July 23, 1995 independently by amateur astronomers Alan Hale and Thomas Bopp of the USA.
+At the time, the comet was around 7.2 astronomical units (AU) distant from the Sun which is somewhere between Jupiter and Saturn.
 This made it the farthest distance from Earth at which a comet was discovered by amateur astronomers.
-Undiscovered comets are scarcely discovered by amateurs at such distance becuase they are normally extremely faint.
+Undiscovered comets are scarcely discovered by amateurs at such distance because they are normally extremely faint.
 Hale-Bopp however already had a coma at this stage.
 After further observation, the reason for this was realised when the comet’s nucleus was estimated to be around 60 kilometers diameter.

 Why was it so spectacular?

 Probably the main reason that Hale-Bopp stayed so bright for so long was its size.
 The comet’s nucleus is thought to be a whopping 60km wide.
 By comet standards, this is big.
 The longest section of Halley’s comet by comparison is thought to be around 15km wide.

 Another factor of Comet Hale Bopp’s brightness would be its orbit.
 The comet has a long period orbit (currently of 2533 years).
 Its orbital period changes on each passage around the sun as it comes within close proximity to the likes of Jupiter that can change the comet’s orbit (usually shortening it).
 However, the comet still remains a long period comet meaning that it spends a long time frozen out there in space.
 This in turn helps the comet keep a stable and strong structure during its perihelion passage around the sun.
 The comet’s orbit is also quite far out of the plane of the solar system.
 This placed the comet reasonably high up in the sky after perihelion keeping it out of the sun’s twilight glare.